maxi-blocks/maxi-blocks/readme.txt

 Copy, remix, and learn as you go - it's all possible with MaxiBlocks.

-I love your philosophy of keeping the plugin and all its features free, rather than hiding some features behind a paywall as most companies do.
+_I love your philosophy of keeping the plugin and all its features free, rather than hiding some features behind a paywall as most companies do.
 And then earning your income from professionally designed page and block templates that people may want to buy to speed up their website creation, especially people or companies that have to build many websites.
-It is a win-win! _-- Ani, Early supporter_
+It is a win-win!_ -- Ani, Early supporter

 https://youtu.be/p37ozp0Kyls

-== Advanced Template Library ⚗️ ==
+== Advanced template library ⚗️ ==

 **Efficiency**: Meet your new secret weapon—a template library that saves time and fuels creativity.

 **Device compatibility**: Six responsive breakpoints ensure that your webpages are optimized for all devices, from large 4K displays to tablets and mobile devices.

-**User flexibility**: Whether you're a newbie or a pro coder, the drag-and-drop features combined with custom CSS allow you to design freely.
+**User flexibility**: Whether you're a newbie or a pro coder, the drag-and-drop features and advanced styling options allow you to design freely.

 **Dynamic interactions**: Access animation features like hover effects and scroll animations to enhance user engagement.

-**Design customization**: Choose from diverse color schemes and font pairings for a distinct look, and employ SEO tools to enhance online visibility.
+**Design customization**: Choose from diverse color schemes and font pairings for a distinct look, and use SEO tools to enhance online visibility.

-== Image Tools 📸==
+== Image tools 📸==

-**Advanced interactions**: Craft engaging web elements with hover effects, background layers, and masks.
+**Advanced interactions**: Craft engaging web elements with hover effects, background layers, and image masks.

 **Expansive element library**: No need to search the internet endlessly.
-MaxiBlocks offers over 13,400 customizable design elements.
+MaxiBlocks offers over 13,400 customizable icons & design elements.

-**Style cards**: Instantly re-style websites or templates using one of the 100 style cards, available in both light and dark mode themes.
+**Style cards**: Instantly re-style websites or templates using one of the 100 style cards, available in both light and dark tone variations.

 **User-friendly tools**: Enhance your workflow with tools like undo/redo, version history, and extensive free WordPress integrations.

-Ah, and the style cards functionality is genius.
+_Ah, and the style cards functionality is genius.
 So much more advanced than any other WP theme that supports palettes.
 The product looks great.
-The icons are fantastic, and for me personally, the style cards will be very helpful. _-- Ivan Arnaudov, Freelancer_
+The icons are fantastic, and for me personally, the style cards will be very helpful._ -- Ivan Arnaudov, Freelancer

 == Style Cards 🎴 ==

 **Website transformation**: Use style cards to quickly re-style any part of your website or specific templates.

-**Full-Site Editing**: MaxiBlocks provides tools that allow you to incorporate standard navigation blocks, ensuring a seamless user experience.
+**Full-site editing**: MaxiBlocks provides tools that allow you to incorporate standard navigation blocks, ensuring a seamless user experience.

-**Diverse Content Options**: Create various webpages, from landing pages and microsites to industry-specific templates.
+**Diverse content options**: Create various webpages, from landing pages and microsites to industry-specific templates.

-**Resources & Support**: Benefit from a mountain of resources, video tutorials, and a dedicated support team always ready to assist.
+**Resources & support**: Benefit from a mountain of resources, video tutorials, and a dedicated support team always ready to assist.

-I like the settings and the power it offers me.
-You did a great job with the “one-click design change” that you offer with style cards while offering the power to change everything with the settings. _-- A. Ku, Online marketeer_
+_I like the settings and the power it offers me.
+You did a great job with the “one-click design change” that you offer with style cards while offering the power to change everything with the settings._ -- A. Ku, Online marketeer

 https://youtu.be/RuqkaGmKua4

 == Integrated AI Tools  🤖==

-**GPT-4 Integration**: Deploy your own GPT-4 API key to modify template content for both prototyping and final designs.
+**GPT-4 integration**: Deploy your own GPT-4 API key to modify template content for both prototyping and final designs.

-**Prompt Maxi**: With the API Key activated, all text elements in MaxiBlocks can utilize GPT-4 and ChatGPT for content enhancement.
+**Prompt Maxi**: With the OpenAI API Key activated, all text elements in MaxiBlocks can utilize GPT-4 and ChatGPT for content creation.

-**Content Templates**: Describe your website's purpose, and ChatGPT will generate related content.
+**Content templates**: Describe your website's purpose in MaxiBlocks settings, and ChatGPT will automatically generate related content where you need it.

-**Website Identity**: Answer questions to establish site-wide settings, aiding in better content generation by the AI.
+**Website identity**: Answer questions to establish site-wide settings that improve content generation by the AI.

-== Prompt Maxi Copywriting Controls ✍️==
+== Prompt Maxi copywriting controls ✍️==

 Adjustable settings for the content creation text block.